davetang/romim/README.md

 README
 ======

-See my [blog post](http://davetang.org/muse/2015/03/17/getting-started-with-the-omim-api/) for more information.
 To use this package, you need to install the XML package.

 ~~~~{.r}
 install.packages('XML')